This RFA closed on August 25, 2022

 • International grantees must use all grant funds exclusively for activities conducted outside the United States of America.
 Travel expenses to the United States must not be covered from the requested grant funds.

-• Consent: All human tissues must be adequately and fully consented to permit full sharing of the resulting data and any resulting tools, in accordance with laws and regulatory requirements, or other requirements.
+• Consent: All human tissues must be adequately and fully consented to permit maximal sharing of the resulting data and any resulting tools, subject to applicable laws, regulations, or institutional ethical requirements.
 Any desired exceptions to this policy must be identified at the time of application, and such requests may affect the application’s chance of success.
-We are aware that there may be circumstances where broad consent may be challenging, and in some cases consent may be subject to revocation; we encourage investigators to discuss these cases with CZI scientific staff.
+We are aware that there may be circumstances where broad consent may be challenging, and in some cases consent may be subject to alteration or revocation; we encourage investigators to discuss these cases with CZI scientific staff.
 As a resource for researchers in the HCA community, the HCA has provided ethics guidelines and developed an ethics toolkit with template consent forms.

 • Intellectual property rights: CZI does not require assignment of ownership to any data, published results, or any other intellectual property that results from the work funded by these grants but will have the same rights generally granted to others.
 CZI supports and promotes policies that enable results and technologies to have the broadest reach and impact.
 To this end, all newly developed software must be made available through permissive open source licenses as described more fully above.
 Other technology and intellectual property rights (such as patents) must be made freely available for all academic and non-commercial use, and where intellectual property rights are commercialized, they must generally be subject to non-exclusive commercial licenses that enable broad availability and dissemination.